-Not open for credit to students who have completed or are concurrently enrolled in PHOTO 220B and/or 220C Students must have a working knowledge of the camera and computer operations.
+Not open for credit to students who have completed

+PHOTO 220B and/or 220C

+Students must have a working knowledge of the DSLR camera and computer operations.

-Continuation of PHOTO 74A: Application of production of photos for portraiture, editorial, event, and tabletop products, camera capture, fundamental techniques, lighting, shadow, highlights, introduction to studio location assignments, introduction and organization of a professional portfolio.
+Continuation of PHOTO 74A: Application of production of photos for portraiture, editorial, event, and tabletop products, camera capture, fundamental techniques, lighting, shadow, highlights, introduction to studio location assignments, introduction, and organization of a professional portfolio.
 1012.00